Transport from Lisbon Airport: My Tips

 Buses

-Slower service, but in more directions, is catered for by public transport buses.
+Slower service, but in more directions, is provided by public transit buses.
 Official bus, tram and ferry website: carris.pt/en.

-The 744 and 783 lines will take you to the centre without changing, but the journey will take at least 40 minutes.
+The 744 and 783 lines take at least 40 minutes to get to the centre without changing.

 - Line 744 - goes to Restauradores station in the historic centre